futurepixels/futurepixels.co.uk/content/cv.md

 - Performed bug fixing on existing systems
 - Transitioned from procedural code to MVC pattern development
 - Started career development at age 26 in first development role

-<h2 class="sub-content-heading">// Personal achievement highlights</h2>

-- Contributed to projects like SlimPHP and The PHP League, as well as other open source projects
-- I have renovated my current home where I recently done the majority of the work in my kitchen - outside of a plumber and electrician
-- I have built up my own homelab where I am running tooling like Grafana, Loki, Uptime Kuma, PiHole and various build systems
-- I completed my first 10k run in under 1 hour (58mins) this year after looking at what things I would like to achieve this year
 </div>

 <div class="columns--right">